ritu-creator/html/README.md

-# html
+# HTML PRCTICE
-This is my repository for practicing html
+This is my repository for practicing Web Designing using HTML and CSS.